giantswarm/docs/src/content/tutorials/continuous-deployment/flux/index.md

 To get started with FluxCD, you will need to bootstrap FluxCD to your cluster of choice and create at least one of each of the following:

 1. `source.toolkit.fluxcd.io` resources - they tell the `source-controller` where to look for the manifests
-2. `helmrelease.helm.toolkit.fluxcd.io` or `kustomization.kustomize.toolkit.fluxcd.io` resources - they are meant for `helm-controller` and `kustomize-controller` respectively and govern how the manifests found in sources will be applied
+2. `helmrelease.helm.toolkit.fluxcd.io` or `kustomization.kustomize.toolkit.fluxcd.io` resources - they're meant for `helm-controller` and `kustomize-controller` respectively and govern how the manifests found in sources will be applied

 Luckily, FluxCD is bootstrapped and running in Giant Swarm management clusters, so you can start using it immediately.